8base/building-rest-apis-on-8base/READme.md

 Nice work so far!
 Pretty straightforward, right?
 What's next is an extremely important step; testing.
 That is, how do we run these functions locally to make sure they are behaving as expected?

 You may have noticed a directory called `mocks` that is in each of the function's directories.
-Essentially, mocks allow us to structure a JSON payload that get's passed as the `event` argument to our function when testing locally. **The JSON object that get's declared in a mock file will be the exact same argument passed to the function when testing** - nothing more, nothing less.
+Essentially, mocks allow us to structure a JSON payload that gets passed as the `event` argument to our function when testing locally. **The JSON object that gets declared in a mock file will be the same argument passed to the function when testing** - nothing more, nothing less.

 That said, let's go ahead and run our *getUsers* function since it ignores the `event` argument.
 We can do this using the `invoke-local` CLI command, as well as expect a response that looks like the following: